 CEO & Co-Founder, Shorelight Education

 Throughout his career, Tom has taken a leadership role in supporting business involvement in public sector issues.
 In the mid-1990s, he managed a Harvard Business School program on business involvement in public education, welfare-to-work, and urban investment.
-In the early 1990s, he served as a consultant to former President Jimmy Carter and was responsible for developing public-private partnerships in association with the Atlanta Committee for the Olympic Games.
-From 2007–2011, Tom served as the founding president of the Alliance for Business Leadership (formerly known as the Progressive Business Leaders Network).
+In the early 1990s, he served as a consultant to former President Jimmy Carter and was responsible for developing public–private partnerships in association with the Atlanta Committee for the Olympic Games.
+From 2007–2011, Tom served as the founding president and Board Chair of the Alliance for Business Leadership (formerly known as the Progressive Business Leaders Network).
 In 2007, Tom was named one of the “40 Under 40” business leaders to watch by Boston Business Journal.